taclab/non-api-fb-scraper/README.md

 ### How to use it?

-Firstly, make sure you have selenium >= 3.141.0 and FireFox installed.
+Firstly, make sure you have selenium >= 3.141.0, FireFox & ChromeDriver installed.

 Use `scraper.py` to collect the data.
 ```